The Digital Marketing Funnel: Understanding the Online Buyer’s Journey

 - Segment your audience.
 Not everyone will be on the same stage of the buyer’s journey, and you need to be able to quickly assess and respond to them appropriately.
 Segmenting keeps you on track on who’s where on the sales marketing funnel.

 - Personalise your content and campaigns.
-Establishing a connection to the buyer encourages loyalty to your brand.
+Establishing a connection with the buyer encourages loyalty to your brand.
 Remember that you are communicating with people who like communicating with other people.

 Some common tools used to automate tasks in your digital marketing funnel include: